heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 As you have seen in previous chapters, applications communicate with each other using application protocols.

-Some tools are created to interact with these protocols.
-For example, you can use Telnet to interact with the SMTP protocol to send emails or SCP to interact with the SSH protocol to transfer files.

 In this chapter, you will learn how to program your own TCP clients and servers in Java.